 No, the NPRC does not intend to destroy paper Official Military Personnel Files (OMPFs).
 We are expanding our use of information technology for request and record tracking, but the purpose of any electronic scanning will be to reduce the handling of fragile records during the reference process or to reduce the time necessary to locate an OMPF.
 It is our responsibility to preserve and protect Official Military Personnel Files, as they are permanently valuable records documenting the essential evidence of military service for the veterans of our nation.
 We will send only photocopies of documents when we respond to requests.

 No, they are not duplicate records.
 This source of records contains approximately 7.8 million summaries for admissions to medical treatment facilities.
 They contain limited medical information which may be sufficient to support certain claims for veterans' benefits.
 See Alternate Record Sources (check back later for more information) for a more detailed explanation of the types of records used to reconstruct service and medical information lost in the 1973 Fire.

 Yes.
 Please see Records Location Table for a listing of various military personnel and health records locations, categorized by branch of service, current status and applicable dates.

 Generally, military service records prior to the 20th century are at the National Archives and Records Administration, Old Military and Civil Records Branch (NWCTB), Washington, DC 20408.
 See Requesting Copies of Older Military Service Records for more information.
-You may also wish to contact the National Archives Inquire mailbox.*

 We receive records of former military members only after they have been separated (discharged, released, retired, etc.) from the military service.
 Therefore, we are unable to provide locator services for members still serving on active duty.
 Each military service has an office which deals with the world-wide location of active service personnel.
 See Locating Veterans and Service Members for links to military locator services.